SkafteNicki/dtu_mlops/s9_scalable_applications/inference.md

     [file](https://github.com/SkafteNicki/dtu_mlops/tree/main/s9_scalable_applications/exercise_files/lenet.py).
     Open and run it just to make sure that you know the network.

-2. PyTorch have already some pruning methods implemented in its package.
+2. PyTorch already has some pruning methods implemented in its package.
     Import the `prune` module from `torch.nn.utils` in the script.

-3. Try to prune the weights of the first convolutional layer by calling
+3. Try to prune the weights of the first convolutional layer by calling.

     ```python
     prune.random_unstructured(module_1, name="weight", amount=0.3)  # (1)!